smartinternz02/SBSPS-Challenge-5335-Analytics-Tool-For-Ecommerce-businesses/README.md

 # SBSPS-Challenge-5335-Analytics-Tool-For-Ecommerce-businesses

-Coding outputs are attached in the Outputs.pdf in folder check it out
+Coding outputs are attached in the ecommerce-project-outputs.pdf in folder check it out

 One Geograpical output was provided in the HTML page that we provide in the folder download that HTML page and see the output.